Wandalen/wTools/module/core/former/Readme.md

 ## Overview of Formation Traits

-The formation process in our framework utilizes several core traits, each serving a specific purpose in the lifecycle of entity creation.
+The formation process utilizes several core traits, each serving a specific purpose in the lifecycle of entity creation.
 These traits ensure that entities are constructed methodically, adhering to a structured pattern that enhances maintainability and scalability.
 Below is a summary of these key traits:

 - `EntityToDefinition`: Links entities to their respective formation definitions which dictate their construction process.
 - `EntityToFormer`: Connects entities with formers that are responsible for their step-by-step construction.